MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 - Nonempty values are concatenated and displayed below the guide name.

-The following illustration shows an example tab on HoloLens called **Assigned Tasks** and where the values for each part of the tab come from.
+The following illustration shows an example tab on HoloLens called **Custom Tab**.
+It also shows where the values for each part of the tab come from.

    ![HoloLens tab sources](media/custom-view-hololens-tab-sources.PNG "HoloLens tab sources")